truenas/documentation/content/CORE/Network/StaticRoutes.md

 ---
 title: "Defining a Static Route"
-tags: ["networking"]
+weight: 40
 ---

-No static routes are defined on a default TrueNAS system.
+By default, no static routes are defined on a default TrueNAS system.
 If a static route is required to reach portions of the network, add the route by going to **Network > Static Routes** and clicking **ADD**.

 <img src="/images/NetworkStaticRoutesAdd.png">